Tortar/ML_project/README.md

 time to execute, in particular the `grid_scan_loop()` function requires days to finish (but if restarted it will resume from the point it stopped).

+The best models for each tested architecture are saved in the `best_models` folder